DIPlib/diplib/doc/src/features.md

 (otherwise the pixel sizes are ignored).
 The last two values are reported in radian, assuming isotropic pixels.

+\subsection size_features_CentroidDiameter CentroidDiameter
+Computes the maximum and minimum object diameter measured as a chord through the object's centroid.
+For every point on the object's boundary, the width of the object is computed as the distance to the boundary point diametrically opposite it (in the direction rotated by
+\f$\pi\f$), as seen from the object's centroid.
+The minimum and maximum of this width, taken over the whole boundary, are reported, together with the angle at which each was found.

+Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
+If multiple connected components have the same label, only the first connected component found for that label will be measured.

+Unlike \ref size_features_Feret, which is based on the object's convex hull, `CentroidDiameter` uses the object's full boundary.
+This makes it sensitive to concave defects (a chip, notch, or flat spot) that `Feret` cannot detect by construction: the convex hull bridges over any concavity, whereas a chord through the centroid can pass right through it.

+!!! note
+    This is related to, but distinct from, the classical "Martin diameter" of the particle characterization literature, which is the chord that divides the particle's area in half at a given angle. `CentroidDiameter` instead always passes through the centroid.
+This is considerably cheaper to compute (the classical Martin diameter requires a search for the area-bisecting position at each angle, rather than a single lookup), and the two measures coincide for centrally symmetric shapes, but they can diverge for strongly asymmetric ones.

+Four values are returned:

+ - 0: `Max`, the maximum diameter through the centroid.
+ - 1: `Min`, the minimum diameter through the centroid.
+ - 2: `MaxAng`, the angle at which `Max` was obtained.
+ - 3: `MinAng`, the angle at which `Min` was obtained.

+The first two values are reported in physical units, but only for isotropic (square) pixels (otherwise the pixel sizes are ignored).
+The last two values are reported in radian, assuming isotropic pixels.

 \subsection shape_features_Radius Radius
 Statistics on the radius of the object, computed from the chain code using
 \ref dip::ChainCode::Polygon and \ref dip::Polygon::RadiusStatistics.